Diseases & Conditions

 In general, crutches are required for about 6 weeks after surgical treatment, followed by a 2- to 4-month course of physical therapy to regain strength and motion in the affected joint.

-A gradual return to sports may be possible after about 4 to 5 months.
+A gradual return to sports may be possible after about 4 to 5 months, though this depends on which procedure was performed and the healing time.

 Last Reviewed